Groundwater assessment for pesticide registration in Great Britain and Northern Ireland

 When preparing your submission for pesticide registration (active substance approval and plant protection product authorisation), you must use the following methodology for the initial assessment of groundwater contamination.

 The models are used to simulate the requested pattern of use and predict concentrations in groundwater (PECgw) for the pesticide active substance and its metabolites.
 The regulatory output of the models is the 80th percentile annual average concentration of each substance in soil water at 1 metre depth.
-The predicted concentrations are compared to the legal threshold of 0.1 µg/l.
-Approval of the active substance or authorisations for plant protection products will not normally be possible if the regulatory output of the models for the pesticide active substance is at or above 0.1 µg/l.
-If the regulatory output of the models for a metabolite is at or above 0.1 µg/l, approval of the active substance or authorisation of the plant protection product may be possible if the metabolite can be shown to be 'not relevant'.
-The appropriate guidance on determination of the relevance of metabolites in groundwater is the Guidance document on the assessment of the relevance of metabolites in groundwater of substances regulated under Council Directive 91/414/EEC.
+The predicted concentrations are compared to the legal threshold of 0.1 µg/L. Approval of the active substance or authorisations for plant protection products will not normally be possible if the regulatory output of the models for the pesticide active substance is at or above 0.1 µg/L. If the regulatory output of the models for a metabolite is at or above 0.1 µg/L, approval of the active substance or authorisation of the plant protection product may be possible if the metabolite can be shown to be 'not relevant'.
+The appropriate guidance on determination of the relevance of metabolites in groundwater is the EU SANCO (2021) Relevance of Metabolites in Groundwater guidance, revision 11.
+Advice on how to use this guidance for GB assessments is provided in HSE pesticides toxicology advice.
 For approval of active substances, an acceptable groundwater assessment must be demonstrated for at least one use pattern of the associated pesticide product; this is sometimes referred to as 'one safe use'.

 Three groundwater models are normally used.
 Two of these, FOCUS_PEARL and FOCUS_PELMO, should always be used and the results presented.
-For submissions for approval or authorisation in Great Britain and Northern Ireland, a third model, FOCUS_MACRO, should also be used if the pesticide active substance or any metabolites in the assessment have a soil adsorption Koc value of 100 ml/g or greater.
-In addition, for submissions in Northern Ireland, FOCUS_MACRO should be used if any of the crops in the good agricultural practice (GAP) are included in the range of crops included in the 'Chateaudun' scenario.
-Modelling using only one of the models (usually FOCUS_PEARL or FOCUS_PELMO) is possible when the concentrations of all the substances in the simulation with one model are less than 0.001 µg/l.
+For submissions for approval or authorisation in Great Britain and Northern Ireland, a third model, FOCUS_MACRO, should also be used for any of the crops in the good agricultural practice (GAP) which are in the range of crops included in the 'Chateaudun' scenario.
+The previous requirement to use FOCUS_MACRO to specifically assess substances with soil adsorption Koc value of 100 mL/g or greater is no longer required.
+Modelling using only one of the models (usually FOCUS_PEARL or FOCUS_PELMO) is possible when the concentrations of all the substances in the simulation with one model are less than 0.001 µg/L.

 Higher tier assessment of PECgw